TomasoI/Mail-cleaner/README.md

 ## More info:

--Gmail cleaner write in Python, ONLY WORKING ON GOOGLE MAIL SISTEM ( https://mail.google.com/ )
+-Gmail cleaner write in Python, ONLY WORKING ON GOOGLE MAIL SYSTEM ( https://mail.google.com/ )